 STEPHEN MARK LUKAS is a New York City based singer and actor who has performed on Broadway, in national tours, with symphony orchestras, and at the country’s premiere regional theatres.
 He has been celebrated for his “rich, warm voice…easy presence… and a real gift for expressively exploring every nuance of overfamiliar songs” (-The Boston Globe).

-Stephen has established himself as a traditional leading man at some of the nation’s preeminent regional theatres.
-Mr. Lukas recently starred as Gaston in the much-anticipated revival of Disney’s BEAUTY AND THE BEAST at Paper Mill Playhouse, garnering critical praise for his Baritone voice as well as his comedic timing and his fresh, original portrayal of an iconic character.
-Stephen has appeared as Curly in several American productions of Rodgers and Hammerstein’s OKLAHOMA!
+Stephen has established himself as a leading man at some of the nation’s preeminent regional theatres.
+Mr. Lukas recently starred as Gaston in a revival of Disney’s BEAUTY AND THE BEAST at Paper Mill Playhouse, garnering critical praise for his Baritone voice as well as his comedic timing and his fresh, original portrayal of an iconic character.
+Stephen has appeared as Curly in several productions of Rodgers and Hammerstein’s OKLAHOMA!
 (Ogunquit Playhouse, Finger Lakes Musical Theatre Festival, Reagle Music Theatre- IRNE Award Nomination), Lancelot in CAMELOT (Westport Playhouse, opposite Robert Sean Leonard), Lt.
 Cable in Rodgers and Hammerstein’s SOUTH PACIFIC (Maltz Jupiter Theatre, Summer Lyric Theatre featuring the Louisiana Philharmonic Orchestra), Sky Masterson in GUYS AND DOLLS (Maine State Music Theatre and Axelrod Performing Arts), Captain Phoebus in Stephen Schwartz’s HUNCHBACK OF NOTRE DAME (Music Theatre of Wichita) and Joe Hardy in Goodspeed Opera House’s critically acclaimed revival of DAMN YANKEES (CT Critics Circle Nomination).

 “Joe takes Applegate’s deal, leaves his faithful wife, Meg, and walks into the night in the formidably handsome, square-shouldered young body of Stephen Mark Lukas, who looks perfect and sings superbly as Joe Hardy.”